Paroxy050705/QR_generator_app/README.md

 # QR_generator_app

 This is a QR code generator app
-\nYou can check by clicking this link: https://paroxy050705.github.io/QR_generator_app/
+You can check by clicking this link: https://paroxy050705.github.io/QR_generator_app/